neptune2716/auto_tik_tok/README.md

 Automatically creates TikTok/Reels style videos from Reddit stories with text-to-speech and synchronized subtitles.

+## Features

+- Fetches stories from Reddit
+- Maintains history of used stories to avoid duplicates
+- Edge TTS for natural-sounding narration
+- Synchronized subtitles with word-level timing
+- Handles long stories by splitting into multiple parts
+- Background video randomization

 ## Requirements

 - Python 3.7+
 - ImageMagick (for text rendering)
 - A base background video file
+- edge-tts (`pip install edge-tts`)

 ## Installation